adrianyau/Final-Capstone-Project/README.md

        - 3: Advanced
          - Substantial stock options that are heavily incentivized and a part of an employee's compensation package, mainly for top directors and executives

    Here is the information about 'Performance Rating'.
-Employees have only received 3 or 4, which will be used to define as follows:
+Employees have only received 3 or 4, which will be used to grade as follows:
      - 3: Meets Expectations
      - 4: Exceeds Expectations